Division properties in exterior algebras of free modules and logarithmic residua

 is independent of the choice of the basis in $M$ and will play a crutial role in our considerations.

-Recall that the depth of an ideal $I\subset R$, denoted $\dpt(I)$, is the largest length of a regular sequence in $I$ (see Appendix for a brief recall of properties of regular sequences).
-We will denote $d=\dpt I(\Om)$.
-In Noetherian rings we have $\dpt I\le \hgt I\le \gen I$, where $\gen I$ denotes the minimal number of generators of the ideal $I$.
-Since the ideal $I(\O)$ is contained in the ideal generated by the coefficients of any of the forms $\o_i$, and the latter is generated by $m$ such coefficients, it follows that $d\le m$ in the case where $R$ is Noetherian.
+Recall that the depth of a proper ideal $I\subset R$, denoted $\dpt I$, is the largest length of a regular sequence in $I$ (see Appendix for a brief recall of properties of regular sequences).
+In Noetherian rings we have $\dpt I\le \hgt I\le \gen I$ (in Cohen-Macaulay rings $\dpt I=\hgt I$), where $\gen I$ denotes the minimal number of generators of the ideal $I$.
+Additionally, one defines $\dpt R=\infty$.
+Recall that $\rank M=m$.